Liudas97/Final-Project/README.md

 Steps:

-1. Calculated total wins by car and created graph of the Top 5 cars
+1. Calculated total wins by car and created a graph of the Top 5 cars

-3. Calculations for each index:
+3.

 4. Visualisation of calculations: